Promotional videos: internal and external, live action and animated.

 You should consider what different channels you are going to use to reach the most people.
 Do you have a good social media following?
 How many people are on your mailing list?
 Do you have a screen in reception you can play the video on and how many people go past it?
 How many hits do you get on your website?
 Do you have good SEO to direct people to the video?

 If you have a good social media presence one of the most effective ways of reaching a large audience is by posting it on there.
-Facebook and LinkedIn are great for advertising campaigns.
+Facebook, LinkedIn and Instagram are great for advertising campaigns.
 This means more people than just your followers and contacts will get to see the video.

 It’s also really easy to share videos on these networks, which means your contacts can spread the word for you.